sdeeg-vmware/tanzu-developer-workshop/Tanzu_Demo_Apps.md

 > The apps are in various stages of development from working relatively well (sqlrunner) to just being scaffolded (MCP).
 (But how the app functions isn't really the point anyway.)

 These are the apps in the demo suite and how they relate to each other.
+It's probably about 60% correct at this point.

 ![Demo Application Architecture](./images/tanzu_demo_apps.jpg)
 ([miro](https://miro.com/app/board/uXjVNWvnuFw=/#tpicker-content) - internal)